Here is some cooking & storage info, and individual squash descriptions.

 Cooking: The simplest way to cook squash is to slice it (rings, wedges, or cubes), scoop out the insides, and roast or steam it for 20-40 minutes.
 You can cut them raw, or pre-bake and then slice them.
 If roasted, use olive oil and turn/stir a few times (and roast with garlic and onions/leeks!).
 If steamed, cook until soft but not mushy…unless you’re blending it up to make soup.
 Acorn, Kabocha, and Butternut are excellent for any baking (including recipes that call for “pumpkin”) – check out our delicious Butternut Spice Cookie recipe here.
 Also, squash can be used as an egg substitute in vegan recipes!

 Nutrition: Squash is one of the easiest vegetables to digest and makes a delicious, filling dish.
 It is low in calories, a great source of vitamins A and C, beta carotene, iron and riboflavin.
 The flesh is sweeter than summer squash, with a nut-like flavor.
 The growing period is longer than summer squash, giving it plenty of time to soak up the sweetness of the sun.

 Storage: Squash can be eaten “fresh” after harvest, or cured for long-term storage.
+Our bulk sale squash has been cured.
 Once cured, ensure your squash is wiped clean & dry, and store in a cool dry spot out of the sun and with good air circulation (e.g. a garage or a cool room).

 How long do they last?

 A long time!
-In our damp climate we need to store well and inspect regularly, but here are what we believe to be good (conservative) storage times for our squash.
-They do tend to last longer than this – if you find storage times to be different, let us know!
+In our damp climate we need to store well and inspect regularly, but here are what we believe to be conservative storage times for our squash.
+They do tend to last longer than this – we’ve eaten all varieties well into the Spring!

 Spaghetti: 2-3 months (until mid-end Dec)